Indonesia's Credit Rating Stable, Private SPBU Fuel Supply, Crypto Market Integrity

 Read the full story here.

-• The government's support for the development of micro, small and medium enterprisesUMKM) can be seen in Government Regulation (PP) Number 7 of 2021 concerning the Ease, Protection and Empowerment of Cooperatives and UMKM.
-The regulation states that 30% of public facilities must be filled as UMKM spaces.
-Almost 5 years after the regulation was released, UMKM hope that the regulation can be truly enforced.
+• The government's support for the development of micro, small, and medium enterprises (UMKM) is evident in Government Regulation (PP) Number 7 of 2021 concerning the Ease, Protection, and Empowerment of Cooperatives and UMKM.
+The regulation stipulates that 30% of public facilities must be allocated as UMKM space.
+Almost 5 years after the policy was released, UMKM hope that the regulation can truly be enforced.

 Read the full story here.